 There are a few important things to consider if you want to serve skillet chicken fajitas to a crowd.
 First, you can freeze the chicken in the marinade up to 3 months in advance, so a big chunk of the work can be out the way.
 You can also prep veggies the day before, which really just leaves the cooking for the day of.

 The biggest thing to keep in mind is that the amounts in this recipe are designed to fit in one cast iron skillet.
 To double the recipe, you will have to use two large skillets simultaneously.
 It is possible, but depending on how comfortable you are it may be a lot going at once.
+To serve, either leave in the skillets or place ingredients in groups on a long platter.

 🙋 Questions and Answers

-You can add or substitute with zucchini, yellow squash, or mushrooms.
+You can add or substitute with jalapenos, zucchini, yellow squash, or mushrooms.
 Just make sure to cut the veggies in equal size pieces to ensure even cooking.

-In my experience, each person will eat about ⅓ of a large chicken breast worth of fajitas.
+In my experience, each person will eat about half of a large chicken breast worth of fajitas.
 This recipe calls for four chicken breasts (or about 2lbs) and serves 6 with a few leftovers.

-You cannot freeze chicken fajitas after they have been cooked, but you can freeze the chicken in the marinade for up to 3 months.
+You cannot freeze chicken fajitas after they have been cooked, but you can freeze the chicken fajitas in the marinade for up to 3 months.
 My favorite way to do this is to double or triple the marinade when I am already doing the work, then freeze 2-3 batches of chicken in separate zipper bags.
 Then I have 2-3 meals ready for me in the freezer!

 Whether you use corn or flour tortillas, there are a few ways to warm them.